 - Pierce the skin of your potatoes with a fork a few times.
 Place on a baking tray, and cook in an oven preheated to 190℃, for around 50 minutes.

 - Allow to cool slightly, then halve your sweet potatoes.

 - Sprinkle the flour onto your work surface, and form into a ‘well’ shape.

 - Directly over your flour, pass the sweet potato through a ricer.
 This will both remove the skin, and mash the potatoes to a smooth consistency.

 - Create a further well in the potato/flour mixture.

 - Using a fork, slowly combine the ingredients to form a rough paste.
 Use your hands to fully incorporate the ingredients, until you’re left with a rugged dough.

 - Lightly knead your dough, as you would with regular pasta.
-Typically, 10 minutes of kneading is enough to render a smooth and supple dough.
+Typically, 10 minutes of kneading is enough to render it smooth and supple.
 If the dough is too sticky, add more flour and knead again.
 That being said, be conservative with your additional flour, as too much will make your dough dense and tough.